Claiming Compensation For Grievous Bodily Harm (GBH)

 Due to the broad nature of offences that could be considered GBH, there could be a multitude of injuries that result from it.
 These could include, but are not limited to:

-• Dislocations and fractures, like a dislocated shoulder or a fractured neck
+• Dislocations and fractures, such as a dislocated shoulder or a fractured neck

 • Cuts and bruises